The Harm of Video Games: When Entertainment becomes Obsession

 When a Passion becomes an Obsession

 Speaking from my own experience, the youth culture today is incredibly isolated.
 By that, I don't mean that young people don't interact with each other, they do.
-But rather, there is no effort involved.
+But rather, there is not much effort and commitment involved.
 This is why social media and the video game industry have become so powerful.
 They provide young people with the community (especially since the inception of online games like COD) without the commitment.
 And all this from the comfort of their own bedrooms.
 This means that no-one has to see each other face to face and this leads to great struggle when it comes to real life, social situations.

 Another issue that really adds to the problem is the culture's identity crisis.
 Young people simply have no idea who they are anymore.
 In fact, things have become so extreme, that what you now see is young people trying to become someone else.
 There is horrendous pressure today from society for people to fit a certain mold.
 This begins at school and I would argue is the source of most of the bullying that we see.
 Someone is different because they don't look the same as us or they don't like the same things etc, so they become a target and then an outcast.
-This creates resentment in the person and they become disillusioned with life and end up hating who they are.
-Everyone longs to belong, and so it's perfectly understandable when a young person retreats towards something else when society doesn't provide them with the acceptance they long for.
+This creates resentment in a person and they become disillusioned with life because of rejection and end up hating who they are.
+Everyone longs to belong, and so it's understandable when a young person retreats towards something else when society doesn't provide them with the acceptance they long for.

 This opens the door to the fantasy realm and video games provide the perfect platform to stimulate that desire.
 Personally, I'd describe this as 'the fantasy drug' and it has a deep effect on emotionally vulnerable young people, especially males.
-Solitary, counterfeit reality is what provokes a marring of values and opens the door for violence to be seen as quite an attractive thing.
+Solitude and counterfeit reality is what provokes a marring of values and opens the door for violence to be seen as quite an attractive thing.
 As someone who was heavily affected by this myself, I want to relay my own experience with video games before delving into the spiritual question surrounding it.